Catherine of Aragon: Banishment and death

-Upon returning to Dover from a meeting with King Francis I of France in Calais, Henry married Anne Boleyn in a secret ceremony.
-Some sources speculate that Anne was already pregnant at the time (and Henry did not want to risk a son being born illegitimate) but others testify that Anne (who had seen her sister Mary Boleyn taken up as the King's mistress and summarily cast aside) refused to sleep with Henry until they were married.
+Upon returning to Dover from a meeting with King Francis I of France in Calais, Henry VIII married Anne Boleyn in a secret ceremony in 1532.
+Some sources speculate that Anne was already pregnant at the time and that Henry did not want to risk a son being born illegitimate.
+Others testify that Anne, who had seen her sister Mary Boleyn previously taken up as the King's mistress and summarily cast aside, refused to sleep with Henry until they were married.
 Henry defended the lawfulness of their union by pointing out that Catherine had previously been married.
 If she and Arthur had consummated their marriage, Henry by canon law had the right to remarry.
-On 23 May 1533, Cranmer, sitting in judgement at a special court convened at Dunstable Priory to rule on the validity of Henry's marriage to Catherine, declared the marriage unlawful, even though Catherine had testified that she and Arthur had never had physical relations.
+On 23 May 1533, Thomas Cranmer, sitting in judgement at a special court convened at Dunstable Priory to rule on the validity of Henry's marriage to Catherine, declared the marriage unlawful, even though Catherine had testified that she and Arthur had never had physical relations.
 Five days later, on 28 May 1533, Cranmer ruled that Henry and Anne's marriage was valid.

 Until the end of her life, Catherine would refer to herself as Henry's only lawful wedded wife and England's only rightful queen, and her servants continued to address her as such.
 Henry refused her the right to any title but "Dowager Princess of Wales" in recognition of her position as his brother's widow.

 Catherine went to live at The More Castle, Hertfordshire, late in 1531.
 After that, she was successively moved to the Royal Palace of Hatfield, Hertfordshire (May to September 1532), Elsyng Palace, Enfield (September 1532 to February 1533), Ampthill Castle, Bedfordshire (February to July 1533) and Buckden Towers, Cambridgeshire (July 1533 to May 1534).
-She was then finally transferred to Kimbolton Castle, Cambridgeshire where she confined herself to one room, which she left only to attend Mass, dressed only in the hair shirt of the Franciscans, and fasted continuously.
+She was then finally transferred to Kimbolton Castle, Cambridgeshire, where she confined herself to one room, which she left only to attend Mass, dressed only in the hair shirt of the Franciscans, and fasted continuously.
 While she was permitted to receive occasional visitors, she was forbidden to see her daughter Mary.
 They were also forbidden to communicate in writing, but sympathisers discreetly conveyed letters between the two.
 Henry offered both mother and daughter better quarters and permission to see each other if they would acknowledge Anne Boleyn as the new queen; both refused.

 In late December 1535, sensing her death was near, Catherine made her will, and wrote to her nephew, the Emperor Charles V, asking him to protect her daughter.
 It has been claimed that she then penned one final letter to Henry: